quintel/documentation/general/electricity_backup.md

 # Electricity backup

-This wiki page documents information about the "flexibility of electricity production" project.
+This page documents information about the "flexibility of electricity production" project.
 This project was done in cooperation with GasTerra in the period June 2011 through March 2012.
 The project consists of two parts: The loss of load probability calculation and the flexibility of electricity backup calculation.
 In the ETM the calculations are found: [here](http://pro.et-model.com/scenario/supply/electricity_backup/security-of-supply#security-of-supply).

 Introduction
 ------------